 Your search results

-5 Ways To Experience Ontario’s Thousand Islands In 2022
+6 Ways To Experience Ontario’s Thousand Islands In 2023

 Photo c/o Parks Canada

-Home to castles, shipwrecks, historical sites and incredible natural beauty, the Thousand Islands archipelago in South Eastern Ontario is a must-see destination.
 While stunning year round, this UNESCO-recognized area really comes to life in the warmer months.
-In the summer, the islands turn a lush emerald green that contrast beautifully with the blue of the water.
-In the autumn, the islands take on all the signature fiery red, orange and yellow that we love about the season.
+In the summer, the islands turn a lush green that contrast beautifully with the blue of the water.
+In the autumn, they take on all the signature fiery red, orange and yellow that we love about the season.
 Outdoor enthusiasts will love the hiking, cycling and paddling opportunities available throughout the region.

 Where are the 1000 Islands?